MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bulk-create-bookmarks.md

 6. In the Import bookmarks pane, click **Browse** and navigate to the .csv file you want to import

 7. Click **Import**

+# Prevent import errors
 You'll get an error if any required data is missing or invalid.
 Depending on the error, a log file may be generated with more information about the rows and columns that need to be corrected.
 Make any necessary edits, and try importing the file again.

+> [!NOTE]
-Note: Until all errors are resolved, you can't create or edit any bookmarks.
+> Until all errors are resolved, you can't create or edit any bookmarks.

-The fields in the import and export bookmark templates are the same.
-You can export, bulk edit, and import the edits, or start with an empty template to bulk create new bookmarks.
+To help prevent errors, make sure your import file is properly formatted and includes any required fields:
+- Includes the header row that was in the import template
+- Includes all columns that were in the import template
+- The column order is the same as the import template
+- These columns can be empty: Id, Last Modified, and Last Modified By
+- The State column can't be empty, this information is required

-Not all fields are required and required fields vary depending on the bookmark state.
-Based on the state field, bookmarks will be saved as draft, suggested, scheduled, or they will be published automatically.
-Find out more about required and recommended fields in [create bookmarks](create-bookmarks.md).
+Based on the State field, bookmarks will be saved as draft, suggested, scheduled, or they will be published automatically.

+Also, if you include the Id of an existing bookmark, it will be replaced with the information in the import file.

+For organizations with mulitple tenants, you can export your bookmarks from one tenant and import it in to another.
+But you must remove all of the data in the Id column before you import.

+To find out more about required and recommended fields, see [Create bookmarks](create-bookmarks.md).